 External Ids for POLR1C Gene

 The protein encoded by this gene is a subunit of both RNA polymerase I and RNA polymerase III complexes.
 The encoded protein is part of the Pol core element.
 Mutations in this gene have been associated with Treacher Collins syndrome (TCS) and hypomyelinating leukodystrophy 11.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for POLR1C Gene

-POLR1C (RNA Polymerase I Subunit C) is a Protein Coding gene.
-Diseases associated with POLR1C include Leukodystrophy, Hypomyelinating, 11 and Treacher Collins Syndrome 3.
-Among its related pathways are Pyrimidine metabolism (KEGG) and RNA Polymerase III Transcription Initiation.
-GO annotations related to this gene include protein dimerization activity and RNA polymerase III activity.
+POLR1C (RNA Polymerase I And III Subunit C) is a Protein Coding gene.
+Diseases associated with POLR1C include Treacher Collins Syndrome 3 and Leukodystrophy, Hypomyelinating, 11.
+Among its related pathways are RNA Polymerase III Transcription Initiation and RNA Polymerase I Promoter Escape.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot for POLR1C Gene

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Common component of RNA polymerases I and III which synthesize ribosomal RNA precursors and small RNAs, such as 5S rRNA and tRNAs, respectively.
 RPAC1 is part of the Pol core element with the central large cleft and probably a clamp element that moves to open and close the cleft (By similarity).